 - Maintain diversified sources of funding and a strong capital base.
-The Group seeks to maintain its loans to deposits ratio (plus its Turkish Lira-denominated bonds) at or around current levels (91.8% as of 31 December 2022 on a Bank-only basis, compared to an average of 83.8% as of 31 December 2022 for its Private Sector Peers on a bank-only basis according to their respective BRSA financial statements).
-The Bank expects to maintain its capital adequacy ratio (which was 15.1% as of 31 December 2022) above the BRSA's required 12.0% threshold. - Continue to attract and develop talent.
+The Group seeks to maintain its loans-to-deposits ratio (plus its Turkish Lira-denominated bonds) at or around current levels (93.3% as of 31 December 2023 on a Bank-only basis, compared to an average of 76.1% as of 31 December 2023 for its Private Sector Peers on a bank-only basis according to their respective BRSA financial statements).
+The Bank expects to maintain its capital adequacy ratio (which was 16.7% as of 31 December 2023) above the BRSA's required 12.0% threshold. - Continue to attract and develop talent.
 Fully aware that its success hinges crucially on the quality, satisfaction and commitment of its workforce, the Group intends continuously to seek to attract top talent and develop its employees throughout their careers so as to help them achieve their full potential.
 Measures to achieve this objective start at the initial recruitment stage of the employees, followed by educational programmes and training opportunities as their careers progress, and the process is supported by a detailed performance appraisal system.
 The Group also utilises the experiences of its successful managers through coaching and mentoring programmes for future candidates for managerial positions.

-Risks described in Risk Factors
+Risks Described in Risk Factors

 Investing in the Notes entails risks.
-Before investing in the Notes, potential investors should carefully review "Risk Factors" below, which sets out certain risks relating to political, economic and legal circumstances, the Turkish banking industry, the Group and its business, the Group's relationship with the Bank's principal shareholders and the Notes themselves, which risks are organised in appropriate categories and sub-categories as required by the Prospectus Regulation.
+Before investing in the Notes, potential investors should carefully review "Risk Factors" below, which sets out certain risks relating to political, economic and legal circumstances, the Turkish banking industry, the Group and its business, the Group's relationship with the Bank's principal shareholders and the Notes themselves.
 Potential investors in the Notes should not consider the factors discussed under "Risk Factors" to be a complete set of all potential risks or uncertainties of investing in the Notes.